kanbanyte/sepb/assessments/test_report.md

 these included exceptionally large numbers, negatives and inverted coordinates.

 For cases and chips, all 17 and 48 valid positions were tested.
-As for the trays, movement commands were returned in all cases, defaulting to no_move where errors arise.
+As for the trays, movement commands were returned in all cases, defaulting to "no move" when there is none could be made.

 <!-- TOC ignore:true -->
 ### Integration Testing